bodkan/slendr/inst/extdata/backend_comments.md

 > add_markers() checks if (TRACK_ANCESTRY) and does nothing if it's false.
 Seems weird to me; more normal would be to put the if (TRACK_ANCESTRY) outside the function, in the caller not the function.
 This is because the function name suggests that the function simply "adds markers" [...]
 A nit, but this sort of thing can cause confusion.
 Functions/methods should do what their name says they do, to the extent possible.
 Sorry for being pedantic, I feel a little guilty about this comment.  :->

 No reason to feel guilty.
-As a fellow code pedant, I appreciate this comment. 👍 In my quasi-semi-defense, I have no idea why this condition was even there.
+As a fellow code pedant, I appreciate this comment. 👍 In my semi-defense, I have no idea why this condition was even there.
 I think it must be a left-over of a pre-table/Dictionary iteration of the backend which probably did something slightly more in this function.

 ---